Azure/usql/Examples/HandleEncoding/README.md

 output file will have row delimiter after the last record even if the input file did not have it.

-- `@skipInvalidRecordsInOutputfile` - If `true`, records containing invalid bytes will _not_ be copied to the output file.
+- `@removeInvalidInputRecordsFromOutputfile` - If `true`, records
+containing invalid bytes will _not_ be copied to the output file.

 - `@replaceInvalidBytesInErrorsFile` - If `true`, invalid bytes in the records writtent to the errors file will be substituted with the